 One of the ground’s other focal points is something quite special that occupies a significant area behind the Sir Tom Finney Stand – a statue-cum-water feature known as The Splash.
 Peter Hodgkinson’s statue was described as ‘a true likeness’ by the Preston legend himself and depicts Finney as he appeared in a photograph taken on a waterlogged pitch at Chelsea’s Stamford Bridge in 1956.

-The Bees boast of a healthy dominance over Preston, winning eight of the last 11 meetings, including four wins and a draw at Deepdale.
+The Bees boast of a healthy dominance over Preston, winning nine of the last 13 meetings, including four wins and a draw at Deepdale.
 And who could forget 18 April 2014, when Alan Judge’s penalty on the half hour earned the 1-0 win at Griffin Park that secured promotion to the Championship?!

 Bees fans will be housed a few minutes’ walk away from Sir Tom Finney’s statue, in the Bill Shankly Kop at the northern end of the ground.
-Many usually make the pilgrimage for one of the favoured away days of the season and, though the full 6,000 capacity is probably a little out of reach, the generous admission prices should convince a couple more to venture north - £24 for adults, £16 seniors, £15 students, £8 for 11-18s and a mere £2 for those under 11.
+We've been given 901 tickets for the game and the generous admission prices should convince a couple more to venture north - £24 for adults, £16 seniors, £15 students, £8 for 11-18s and a mere £2 for those under 11.

 Did you know?

 In 1986, the club installed one of only four plastic playing surfaces in the Football League in order to generate income by renting to local teams and reduce the number of postponements.
 By the time the loathed pitch was removed eight years later, it was the last of its kind used in the English professional game.